 Ask students to anonymously write down on a piece of paper something from the lesson that's unclear to them, a question they have about the content, or a problem they need help with.
 They can drop their questions into the box as they enter class (or at the end of class).
 Spend some time during each class time drawing from the box and answering the questions.

-There's more than one way to conduct this exercise.
-Here's a brief description and example of one of the ways it can be done.
+There are many versions of this exercise, so this is an example of one of them.
 This activity has two parts.Part 1: The instructor identifies a list of topics (that are complex enough to be sufficiently challenging, while simple and focused enough to be manageable for this exercise).
 The students are organized into "expert groups" and are assigned one of the topics from the list.
 The goal is that they will become experts in that topic by researching, discussing, and preparing themselves to teach what they've learned to other students in the class.

 Part 2: After the expert groups have had time to develop some expertise and prepare a lesson on their topic, they split up and the class forms into new "jigsaw groups" which consist of one member from each expert group.
 This allows each student in the jigsaw group to teach the others what they learned in their expert group.